Turn Back The Clock

 My version of Jagged Little Pill came with an extra track.
 The thirteenth track is an alternate version of You Ought to Know, a funkier version with a little more bass that is just as enjoyable as the more recognizable radio-played version.
 This version is probably closer to the live version that radio stations have been playing in recent years.

 Hidden after this thirteenth track is yet another bonus, one that I almost missed when listening to my CD the first time.
 I had just heard the last bars of You Ought to Know and knew the CD had finished, but I was cleaning my apartment at the time and nowhere near the stereo.
 I just assumed that the CD was over and I would have to wait a few minutes until I was done with what I was doing to replay it.
 Then, up pops this acapella and haunting song about a woman who shows up at her lover’s apartment while he isn’t home.
 She revels in the pleasures of entering his room, taking in his scent, using his shower, wearing his robe, laying in his bed.
 Then, she notices a letter on his desk written by another woman: “It said ‘Hello love, I love you so love, meet me at midnight’ / And no it wasn’t my writing… So forgive me love / If I cry in your shower / So forgive me love / For the salt in your bed / So forgive me love / If I cry all afternoon.”
 The lack of music and the echo in the background serve to emphasize the pain felt by the woman, make it feel more poignant and real.
-This, a hidden bonus track, is my favorite song of the entire CD.
+Your House, a hidden bonus track, is my favorite song of the entire CD.

 There is not one song on this album that I can honestly say that I dislike.
 Every song found on Jagged Little Pill contains lyrics fraught with meaning.
 Alanis Morissette attacked each track with such raw emotion that people immediately took notice.
 It wasn’t that Morissette was a newcomer to the scene.
 It was that she had finally found a genre that she fit in with.
 She had finally decided to let people see her true self, however raw that might be.
 And it worked.
 We were in awe…and still are.
 And although I am not as happy with the newer, more spiritually enlightened Alanis Morissette music, I can respect her work for being heartfelt.
 Jagged Little Pill will continue to be one of my favorite albums and I will continue to play its tracks until the CD is worn through and unplayable.
 Then, I’ll just hit Amazon and buy yet another copy.